hamleq/my-website/readme.md

-This is a repo for a intoduction website i am making.
+This is a repo for a intoduction website i am making